My father and stepmother pose for the camera in Heisler…

 September 19, 2018

 Hello!
 My name is Richard Geib and I am Julia Geib’s father.
-I am writing to ask some help of you for my daughter, a new arrival to DATA middle school.
+I am writing to ask some help of you for my daughter, a new arrival to your middle school.

 Literature has been an important part of Julia’s life almost since she was born.
 In particular, we read intensely to baby Julia, and she has also listened to audio books almost every night while going to bed for almost nine years.
 I read every single Harry Potter book to her by the end of second grade; Julia read them all to herself in third grade.

 I recently did a Google search of what books middle schoolers should read.
-Most of the books I saw — Hunger Games, Allegiant series; many others — Julia has already read.
+Most of the books I saw — Hunger Games, Allegiant series, School of Good and Evil, Percy Jackson, Series of Unfortunate Events; and many others — Julia has already read.
 There are a number of books that come to mind for Julia to read, but she has somewhat resisted me.
 I urge her to read more mature fiction, and I think Julia can do it.
 I want her to stretch herself.
 But she is only 11 years old and in sixth grade, I realize.

 This is where we could really use your help, Cece.
 If you could please guide Julia, as far as possible, into quality middle school literature, Maria and I would be most appreciative.
 There is nothing wrong with “junk food” literature, once in awhile, but the mind wants something more filling and substantial.
 Something healthier.